 My philosophy is always to hire the best from the best.

 Hire the best people from your competitors, pay them more than they were earning and give them bonuses and incentives based on their performance.

 That’s how you build a first class operation.

-Even of his ex-wife Ivana Trump who was managing his castle, he says:
+Even if his ex-wife Ivana Trump who was managing his castle, says: